Information for Mentors

 - What is expected at meetings?

 The structure of the meetings will vary according to each participants' needs.
-Mentees will prepare discussion topics and activities and set 'homework' tasks and challenges as necessary to assist students in progressing toward their goals.
+Mentees will prepare discussion topics and activities to assist in progressing toward their goals.
 Mentees will be asked to prepare specific questions for each meeting and provide them to the mentor before the meeting.

 Face-to-face meetings are fundamental to the mentoring relationship.
 They should take place in a public or professional location such as a local coffee shop, meeting venue or University campus that is mutually convenient or accessible for the mentor.
 We recommend that one meeting be held in the mentor’s workplace to showcase a professional working environment if they are based in the Adelaide region.
 For mentors based regionally, interstate or internationally, all meetings may be conducted over Skype or other video conferencing technology.